h15200/notes/system-design.md

 ### Webhooks

 - you register a server with an event (typically a single event) and a callback URL
-- when the event gets updated, send POST reqest to callback URL
+- when the event gets updated, send POST request to callback URL
 - good for specific events.
 Multiple events can be noisy and server will have to handle a lot of traffic

 ### WebSockets